 The worst horse to train is the one that gives up, quitting without ever looking for an opening.
 There’s not much you can do with someone who refuses to try.
 Whether equine, canine, or human, you can’t shape, groom, or develop them because they’re more blob than potential.

 It’s impossible to correct or encourage when nothing is happening.
-Sometimes pressure and motivation doesn’t lead to curiosity or movement, but hits the kill switch.
+Sometimes pressure and motivation hit the kill switch instead of producing curiosity or movement.
 The engine grinds to a stop and locks.
 Sometimes that’s the end of story.

 But not every time.